-The term 'Pension Funds' is explained in detail and with examples in the Retirement edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Pension Funds' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Pension funds are retirement plans which mandate that an employer must do contributions for the benefit of their employee’s future.
 They contribute such money into a pool of funds.
 This pool then becomes invested for the employee’s benefit.
 All earnings which the investments make accrue to the workers once they reach retirement.

 Besides these mandatory contributions, there are pension plans which have components of voluntary contributions.
 Pension plans can permit workers to contribute a portion of their wages and income into the investment plan to help prepare for their retirement.
 It is also customary and encouraged for an employer to match some part of the yearly contributions of the employees.
 The limitations on this amount which they can contribute by matching funds are set by the Internal Revenue Service or IRS.